-The University's main learning resources are provided by the Robinson and Walton Libraries (for books, journals, online resources), and Information Systems and Services, which supports campus-wide computing facilities, see http://www.ncl.ac.uk/undergraduate/support/acfacilities.phtml
+The University's main learning resources are provided by the Robinson and Walton Libraries (for books, journals, online resources), and Information Systems and Services, which

-All new students whose first language is not English are required to take an English Language test in the Language Centre.
+All new students whose first language is not English are required to take an English Language Proficiency Test.
+This is administered by INTO Newcastle University Centre on behalf of Newcastle University.
 Where appropriate, in-sessional language training can be provided.
-The Language Centre houses a range of resources for learning other languages which may be particularly appropriate for those interested in an Erasmus exchange.
-See http://www.ncl.ac.uk/undergraduate/support/facilities/langcen.phtml
+The INTO Newcastle University Centre houses a range of resources which may be particularly appropriate for those interested in an Erasmus exchange.
+See http://ncl.ac.uk/langcen/index.htm